Qinhuangdao Wildlife Park: History

+In 2008, the U.K.-based Sunday Telegraph reported that undercover investigators had been offered the chance to buy wine made from the crushed bones of tigers at the park.

 On 12 August 2015, a female tourist was killed when she was attacked by one of the tigers while driving through the safari park.
 She was attacked when she left her car, which is against park rules.